Sport in Bristol: Bristol City Council sports centres

 City of Bristol Gymnastics Centre is a lottery funded facility in Hartcliffe.
 Whitchurch Sports Centre has a running track, badminton, bowls, squash – often hosts professional boxing.
 St. Paul's Community Sports Academy is a Sports Centre in St Pauls.
 South Bristol Sports Centre, a sports centre in Knowle in the south of the city.

 Multi-sport and international events

 10th IAAF World Half Marathon championships

 The 10th IAAF World Half Marathon Championships were hosted by the city in 2001 on a course through the city centre and alongside the Floating Harbour and the Portway, Bristol.
 Paula Radcliffe retained her World Half Marathon title in a time of 1hr 06mins 47secs, 4 seconds outside the world record.
 Haile Gebrselassie won the men's race in a time of 60min 03sec.

 London 2012 Olympics

-The University of the West of England's (UWE) Centre for Sport and Bristol University have been chosen as training venues for the Kenyan Olympic team for the 2012 London Olympics.
-UWE will also host a training camp for the 2012 Summer Paralympics.
+The University of the West of England's (UWE) Centre for Sport and Bristol University were chosen as training venues for the Kenyan Olympic team for the 2012 London Olympics.
+UWE was also selected to host a training camp for the 2012 Summer Paralympics.